Clayface: Post-Crisis

-In the Post-Crisis continuity, Karlo languishes in a prison hospital, when the current Clayface (Sondra Fuller) visits him out of curiosity.
+In post-Crisis continuity, Karlo languishes in a prison hospital, when the current Clayface (Sondra Fuller) visits him out of curiosity.
 Karlo proposes an alliance between all living Clayfaces to kill Batman and did an attempt to resurrect Matt Hagen.
 He even arranges for a small piece of the remains of Matt Hagen to be gathered to make him a post-mortem member of the "Mud Pack" as the group called itself.
 Even though the "Mud Pack" is defeated, Karlo injects himself with blood samples from Preston Payne and Sondra Fuller, gaining the abilities to shapeshift and melt with a touch; he becomes the self-declared "Ultimate Clayface".
 He is defeated by the combined efforts of Batman and Looker of the Outsiders by overloading his abilities, making him melt into the ground.
 He literally sinks into the Earth's crust when he loses control of his powers; he survives, however, and now his body sports crystals similar to quartz that endow him with greater power.
 Karlo escapes his underground prison when Gotham City is struck by a great cataclysm.
 He captures Batman and is about to kill him, but he gets into a feud with Mr. Freeze about who has a right to kill Batman.
 Using that distraction, Batman soundly defeats both of them.

-In Batman: No Man's Land, Karlo holds Poison Ivy prisoner in Robinson Park.
+In the 1999 "Batman: No Man's Land" storyline, Karlo holds Poison Ivy prisoner in Robinson Park.
 After she is freed from her prison by Batman, Ivy battles and defeats Karlo, sinking him deep into the ground.
 Clayface is apparently destroyed in this battle.

-In Infinite Crisis, Clayface resurfaces as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.
+During the 2005–2006 "Infinite Crisis" storyline, Clayface resurfaces as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Later, he seeks to increase his already formidable powers by absorbing Wonder Woman (a clay construct similar to him), giving him an amount of powers that border on invulnerability.
 While he is successful in absorbing some of the heroine's powers, causing her to regress to a teenage appearance resembling Donna Troy, he is ultimately returned to normal when Wonder Woman and Donna trick Clayface into entering a train carriage with Wonder Woman while she was disguised as Donna, Donna subsequently using the Lasso of Truth to swing the carriage around and turn it into a mystical centrifuge, causing the clay Clayface had taken from Wonder Woman to split away from him and re-merge with Wonder Woman due to the differences between the two types of clay.

 Basil Karlo is among the members of the Injustice League and is among the villains seen in Salvation Run.

 In Final Crisis, Clayface joins Libra's Secret Society of Super Villains.
 He triggers an explosion at the Daily Planet under Libra's orders when Lex Luthor orders Libra to do something that will draw Superman to them.

-Black Mask attempts to control Karlo by implanting a device in his body.
-He escapes Black Mask, but is captured and imprisoned by the Outsiders.